whoisjustinngo/tp/docs/UserGuide.md

 ### Editing a todo: `edit`

-Edits an existing Todo.
+Edits an existing todo.

 Format: `edit INDEX [d/DESCRIPTION] [t/TAG]…​`

-* Edits the Todo at the specified `INDEX`.
-The index refers to the index number shown in the displayed Todos list.
+* Edits the todo at the specified `INDEX`.
+The index refers to the index number shown in the displayed todos list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, any existing tags of the specified todo will be removed i.e adding of tags is not cumulative.
-* You can remove all the Todo’s tags by typing `t/` without specifying any tags after.
+* You can remove all the todo’s tags by typing `t/` without specifying any tags after.

 Examples:
-*  Edit the description of the 1st Todo to be "Read The Intelligent Investor": `edit 1 d/Read The Intelligent Investor`
+*  Edit the description of the 1st todo to be "Read The Intelligent Investor": `edit 1 d/Read The Intelligent Investor`
-*  Edit the description of the 2nd Todo to be "Travel to Germany" and clear all existing tags: `edit 2 d/Travel to Germany t/`
+*  Edit the description of the 2nd todo to be "Travel to Germany" and clear all existing tags: `edit 2 d/Travel to Germany t/`

 ### Marking a todo as done: `done`

-Marks the specified Todo as done.
+Marks the specified todo as done.

-* Marks the Todo at the specified `INDEX` as done.
+* Marks the todo at the specified `INDEX` as done.
-* The index refers to the index number shown in the displayed Todos list.
+* The index refers to the index number shown in the displayed todos list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `done 3` marks the 3rd Todo in the displayed Todos list as done.
+* `list` followed by `done 3` marks the 3rd todo in the displayed todos list as done.
-* `filter d/book` followed by `done 1` marks the 1st Todo in the results of the `filter` command as done.
+* `filter d/book` followed by `done 1` marks the 1st todo in the results of the `filter` command as done.

 ### Searching todos by description: `find`

-Finds Todos whose descriptions contain any of the given keywords.
+Finds todos whose descriptions contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`